LilianBernot/Go_dump/README.md

+# Repo overview

-# This is a small repo to add some go projects to discover the language !
+This is a small repo to add some go projects to discover the language !

 ## First project : ls_lib !

-If you want to be able to use it from anywhere in your computer, just run : sudo mv myls /usr/local/bin/.
+If yoiu want to be able to use it from anywhere in your computer, just run : sudo mv myls /usr/local/bin/.